RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ### Bezier Curves and Lerp

 [Lerp](https://www.gamedev.net/tutorials/programming/general-and-gameplay-programming/a-brief-introduction-to-lerp-r4954/) stands for linear interpolation.
 It means picking a number between two endpoints (a and b) based on a t value.
 Usually t is a value from 0 to 1.
 If t is 0 then you get a, otherwise if 1 you get b.
-Wikipedia has these three excellent images of lerping and bezier curves.
+Wikipedia has these three excellent images of lerping and bezier curves I'll include below.
 The values of t are animating from 0 to 1, and lerp/bezier functions are used on input points p0 through p3 to move a point along a bezier curve.

 {% highlight cpp %}
 float lerp(float a, float b, float t) { return a + (b - a) * t; }